 "When Doves Cry" IS the single that kicked off what was soon to be the Purple Rain Phenomenon.
 Who can forget the intro, nothing at that time sounded anything like it.
 As soon as one heard that distinct guitar riff, you immediately knew it was "When Doves Cry".
 Then this cray cray vocal comes in, leading to unquestionably what is the defining characteristic of the song, the drum sound, along with the groove.

 Over the course of that summer, "Purple Rain" was on repeated listening.
-I remember getting ready for bed, watching the sunset from my window, listening to the "Beautiful Ones".
+I remember getting ready for bed, putting the vinyl on my record player, popping omg some headphones, and watching the sunset from my window, listening to the "Beautiful Ones".
 The orange, pink, purple hues of the sky matching the sonic texture of what I was listening to, transported me to another world.

-Wendy Melvoin and Lisa Coleman aka "Wendy and Lisa", were the piano/keyboardist for "The Revolution".
-It was this song, the "Beautiful Ones", their choices of pads, textures, timbre that mesmerized me.
-They did nothing special really, except make excellent use of their musicianship, and that was their knowledge of playing the right sound at the right time, and knowing when not to play anything.
-The synth swells during the second verse, the buildup leading to the out chorus, all of it captured my imagination and took me to that place that music did for me so well, my "other" universe, my own personal dreamscape.
+Wendy Melvoin and Lisa Coleman aka "Wendy and Lisa", were the guitarist and keyboardist for "The Revolution".
+It was this song, the "Beautiful Ones", their choices of pads, textures, and timbres that mesmerized me.
+They did nothing special really, except make excellent use of their musicianship, which was their knowledge of playing the right sound at the right time, and knowing when not to play anything.
+The synth swells during the second verse, the buildup leading to the out chorus, all of it captured my imagination and took me to that place that music did so well for me, my "other" universe, my own personal dreamscape.

 "Take Me With You" the second song, incorporated a string arrangement, light instrumentation, and a melody that's simple, beautiful, and utterly ear worm.
 I also like to point out this song foreshadowed what I like to call "artist footprints" or blueprints.
 Things that when one hears a song, they can identify it is a certain artist because it has "their sound".
 Prince sent the song "Manic Monday", along with another one, after seeing the Bangles perform in LA.
 It was the band's first number one, and its sound, blueprint, can be traced backed to "Take Me With You".

-About that song "Darling Nikki"... as I got older, there was no mistaking the topic of the lyrics, (masturbating, what's that?) but that song still kicks ass, period.
-Once that groove kicks in for the chorus, Fugget about it.
+About that song "Darling Nikki"... as I got older, there was no mistaking the topic of the lyrics, but that song still kicks ass, period.
+Once that groove kicks in for the chorus, fuggedaboutit.
 However, one of the more peculiar parts in this song was the backwards vocals heard over a thunderstorm.
 Considering it doesn't help he added this to a sexually explicit song, let alone it being the 80's, cue the chants of "Prince is a Satan Worshiper" or "Prince loves the Devil", this could not be further from the truth.
 I leave you with this, and let you be the judge, here it is forward, and then backwards: